Houston Cougars football: Houston Stadium • Rice Stadium

 In 1951, Houston Stadium, later known as Rice Stadium, a stadium subsidized by the city of Houston, opened.
 Until 1964, the Cougars played their home games at Rice Stadium along with Rice University.
 During this time, President John F. Kennedy gave his famous address regarding the nation's space effort at the stadium.

 Astrodome

 In 1965, the Astrodome was officially opened, and the Cougars moved in the same year.
 In 1968, the Bluebonnet Bowl also changed its location to the stadium, and the Cougars regularly began to participate in the bowl.
 After the 1997 season, following renovations, the Cougars moved back into Robertson Stadium.
 The Astrodome remains the team's longest serving home stadium.

 Reliant Stadium • NRG Stadium

-While TDECU Stadium was under construction during the 2013 season, the Cougars played five of their seven home games at Reliant Stadium (now known as NRG Stadium).
+While TDECU Stadium was under construction during the 2013 season, the Cougars played five of their seven home games at Reliant Stadium (also known as NRG Stadium).
 The other two home games in 2013 were played at BBVA Compass Stadium.
 In 2016, Houston again played at NRG Stadium, where they defeated Oklahoma in front of a crowd of 71,016.
 The Cougars lost to Washington State in 2019 as part of the AdvoCare Texas Kickoff in front of a crowd of 40,523.